by Alex Vikoulov

 "The only greatness for man is immortality." -James Dean

-I've been asked by Eric Schulke of The Movement for Indefinite Life Extension (MILE): Why do you support indefinite life extension?
+I've been recently asked by Eric Schulke of The Movement for Indefinite Life Extension (MILE): Why do you support indefinite life extension?
 Here's my answer with a short video:

 "First of all, just like most of us, I love life and I don't want to die.
 I think by dying you make your life experience, your unique world perspective, somewhat irrelevant.
 It's like you went on vacation, and when you're back home, you realize that you lost your camera with all your photos and videos.